FreeLANMan/PCEmulatorPlus/README.md

 # PCEmulatorPlus
-The PCEmulator by Fabrizio Di Vittorio plus more applications for a more complete system.
+The PCEmulator by Fabrizio Di Vittorio plus applications for a more complete system.
 For the TTGO VGA32 board and compatibles.

 Apps:
 - PCEmulator (IBM PC/XT emulator with CGA and Hercules graphics);